alessiocarta29/cylinder-flow/README.md

 J. H. Ferziger, M. Perić, R. L. Street, *Computational Methods for Fluid Dynamics*, 4th ed., Springer, 2020 — sec.
 7.1, 9.11, 9.12.

+## Note

+This study was carried out with the assistance of a large language model for OpenFOAM syntax, scripting and documentation.
+All physical and numerical decisions, and the analysis of the results, are the author's.